Supervised Learning as Lossy Compression: Characterizing Generalization and Sample Complexity via Finite Blocklength Analysis: Preliminaries

 \textbf{Machine Learning Process.} Let $\bm{X}$ and $Y$ be random variables representing the input instance and label, taking values in $\mathcal{X}$ and $\mathcal{Y}$, respectively, with realizations denoted by $\bm{x}$ and $y$.
 The pair $(\bm{X}, Y)$ follows a true distribution $P^*_{\bm{X}Y}(\bm{x},y)$ with support $\mathrm{supp}(P^{*}_{\bm{X}Y})$.
 The target of learning is the $P^*_{Y|\bm{X}}(y|\bm{x})$.
 To this end, a training dataset $\{(\bm{x}_i,y_i)\}^n_{i=1}$ ($n \in \mathbb{N}_+$) is collected from $P^*_{\bm{X}Y}$ via a sampling strategy such as i.i.d. sampling and active learning \cite{settles2009active}.
 Next, a hypothesis $h:\mathcal{X} \rightarrow \mathcal{Y}$ is selected from a hypothesis class $\mathcal{H}$ by a learning algorithm using the training dataset.
 Let $H$ be the random variable representing this hypothesis.
 If $h$ is a probabilistic model, it is denoted as $\widehat{P}^{h}_{Y|\bm{X}}$.
 The generalization error is measured using a divergence $\mathcal{D}(\cdot || \cdot)$ or a loss function $l:\mathcal{Y}\times\mathcal{Y}\rightarrow \mathbb{R}_+$, and is expressed as $\mathcal{D}(P^*_{Y|\bm{X}} || \widehat{P}^{h}_{Y|\bm{X}})$ or $\mathbb{E}_{P^*_{\bm{X}Y}}[l(h(\bm{X}),Y)]$.

 \textbf{Fixed-Length Lossy Compression.} Lossy compression is a framework for compressing (encoding) a symbol $A$, following a source distribution $P_A$, into a codeword and decoding it, permitting decoding errors \cite{berger1975rate}.
 Specifically, an encoder $f$ maps $A$ to one of $M \in \mathbb{N}_+$ codewords, and a decoder $g$ reconstructs it.
 In fixed-length compression, each codelength is $\log M$ bits, representing the compression level.
 Typically, block coding is used to compress a sequence $A^{k}=(A_1,\dots,A_k)$ (where $k \in \mathbb{N}_+$) jointly, rather than single symbols.
 Block coding reduces the {\it rate} $R=\log M /k$ as $k$ grows; thus, classical theory analyzes the minimum rate as $k \rightarrow \infty$.
 The decoding error, termed {\it distortion}, is quantified by a measure $\mathsf{d}(\cdot;\cdot)$ as $\mathsf{d}(A^k; g(f(A^k))).$ Rate and distortion exhibit a trade-off: higher rates retain more information, reducing distortion (and vice versa).
 As $k \rightarrow \infty$, this optimal trade-off is characterized by the rate-distortion function.
 It is defined as the minimum rate $R(d)$ achieving a distortion level $d \in \mathbb{R}_+$.
 Classical theory derives $R(d)$ to reveal the theoretical compression limits.
-The inverse function $D(R)$ also characterizes the minimum distortion achievable at rate $R$.

 \textbf{Finite Blocklength Analysis.} Whereas traditional information theory deals with asymptotic limits ($k \rightarrow \infty$), finite blocklength analysis characterizes non-asymptotic limits where $k < \infty$ \cite{polyanskiy2010channel}.
 We outline the framework for fixed-length lossy compression provided by \cite{kostina2012fixed}.
 This approach defines the minimum rate $R(k,d,\epsilon)$ required to maintain the distortion within a level $d$ with probability at least $1-\epsilon$, i.e., satisfying $\mathbb{P}[\mathsf{d}(A^k; g(f(A^k))) > d] \le \epsilon$.
 Specifically, $R(k,d,\epsilon)$ is characterized as: